Martin Lawrence Photography

 Booking a 1-2-1 Workshop with me will give you my undivided attention.
 I can concentrate on teaching you alone the techniques needed to move your photography to the next level.

 Workshops are based either around Keswick or Great Langdale, both of which lie within the beautiful Lake District National Park, recently designated an Area of Outstanding Natural Beauty.
-They last for approximately seven hours.
+They last for approximately seven hours and are held on a date of your own choosing.

 After a short discussion on techniques and camera set-up, the rest of our time will be spent entirely on location.
 We will visit a number of stunning locations each within a short drive of each other and reached by a walk of only a few minutes.
 This will allow us to concentrate on actual tuition and allow us as much time as possible to put the techniques I have taught you into practice.
 It will hopefully also allow you as much chance as possible to capture some great images to take away with you!